ALS Therapy Development Institute: Research

 The institute has raised and spent more than $100 million on research into effective treatments for ALS and practices open-source science.
 After the discovery that the multiple sclerosis drug Gilenya might also be a treatment for ALS, the Institute enrolled 30 people in a Phase 2A clinical trial the drug in 2013, though it did not progress further.

 ALS TDI launched the Precision Medicine Program in partnership with Denali Therapeutics in 2013 "to identify subgroups of ALS, potential treatments for them using patient data, genomics and iPS cell technology".
 By 2015, over 300 people had been registered and pre-screened in the program, significantly funded by money raised in the Ice Bucket Challenge.

 In 2018, the Institute entered Phase I clinical trials for AT-1501, a potential treatment for ALS and Alzheimer's that blocks the activation of certain immune cells in order to protect nerves from ALS.
 The development of the drug allows ALS TDI to be viewed as a successful drug development organization.
 ALS TDI received funding from the ALS ONE partnership to develop the drug.

 In 2020 the Institute Published "Type I PRMT Inhibition Protects Against C9ORF72 Arginine-Rich Dipeptide Repeat Toxicity" in Frontiers in Pharmacology with a follow-up paper in 2021 called "Hypothesis and Theory: Roles of Arginine Methylation in C9orf72-Mediated ALS and FTD" in Frontiers in Cellular Neuroscience.

+In 2023, the Precision Medicine Program evolved into what is now known as the ALS Research Collaborative (ARC).
+The ARC Study, is an ongoing observational study that invites people with ALS and asymptomatic gene carriers to share their stories by contributing data about their family, work, medical history, and more.
+The ARC Data Commons, grants researchers access to over eight years of de-identified natural history data contributed by people with ALS – affording an unprecedented level of insight into this complex disease.
+This database will continue to grow as people with ALS contribute more data to the ongoing ALS Research Collaborative (ARC) natural history study.
+ALS TDI has collaborated with Google to develop two new digital biomarkers of ALS using voice recordings and accelerometer data from the ARC Study.